2107 - Family Medical Leave Act / California Family Rights Act

 MCL is not in addition to the 12 weeks of FMLA leave normally available to eligible employees, but is aggregated with all other types of FMLA qualifying leave during the applicable 12-month period.
 The 12-month period begins on the day the employee begins caregiver leave and ends 12 months thereafter.

-Because MCL is available on a per servicemember per injury basis, an eligible employee may be entitled to take more than one such leave during the course of his or her employment to care for different servicemembers or for the same servicemember with a subsequent injury or illness.
+Because MCL is available on a per servicemember per injury basis, an eligible employee may be entitled to take more than one such leave during the course of their employment to care for different servicemembers or for the same servicemember with a subsequent injury or illness.
 In such circumstances, leave is still limited to no more than 26 weeks during the applicable period.

 When leave is taken to care for a covered servicemember with a serious injury or illness, an employee must obtain a medical certification.
 The “Certification for Serious Injury or Illness of a Current Service Member for Military Caregiver Leave under the FMLA” (DOL Form WH-385) may be used or departments may customize their own form so long as it includes, at a minimum, all the information specified in DOL Form WH-385.
 The medical certification form is completed by an authorized health care provider of the covered servicemember, such as the Department of Defense (DOD), Veteran Affairs (VA), DOD Tricare, DOD non-network Tricare, and DOD authorized representative.